Lord Nelson was about 5ft 6, however his statue top the famous column is 17ft…

 As you might expect, the hotel underneath is pretty plush.
-Individually created rooms are decorated with images from London’s music scene, and include touches like USB plugs, soaking tubs, and in-room books.
+Individually created chambers – also called “Rooms” – are decorated with images from London’s music scene, and include plush touches like USB plugs, soaking tubs, and a stash of books.

 Or it’ll be your Waterloo.

-NOTE: The Trafalgar St. James is open daily, midday to midnight.
+NOTE: The rooftop bar at the Trafalgar St. James is open daily, midday to midnight.
 Be warned, there’s a minimum spend (£35 during weekdays, £50 Fri-Sun).
-You can find out more, and make a booking at their website HERE.
+You can find out more, and make a booking, HERE.

 The Trafalgar St. James | 2 Spring Gardens, Trafalgar Square, SW1A 2TS